How to Bathe Your Horse

 Finally, Ease the Roll!

 You may get away without him rolling immediately upon turnout if you can wait until his coat is completely dry.
 But horses love to roll after a bath!
 If he's mostly or completely dry, there won't be as much moisture to re-collect the dirt and sand if he does roll.
 If you really need him to stay looking his best (i.e., a show is coming up), make sure his stall is very clean with a deep bed of fresh wood shavings.
-These easily brush off and won't stick much, especially if you used a sheening product earlier.
+These easily brush off and won't stick much, especially if you used a finishing spray product earlier.

 Life with Horses Newsletter